Heavenly highways: The Five Top Road Trips in Ireland

 Northern Ireland’s largest mountain range is one of the least explored on the island.
 A car tour through this roller-coaster landscape is a must.
 Four spectacular routes in County Tyrone and County Londonderry offer breathtaking scenery and ancient monuments galore.
 National Geographic praised these roads for their “wild beauty, ideal trails and dreamy villages” in its list of the Top 101 Scenic Drives in the World.
-BOOK NOW

 5. Ireland’s Ancient East: The Celtic Coast